On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Results

 In Figure \ref{fig:massratio}, we compare the mass ratio ($q=m_2/m_1$ for $m_1>m_2$) distributions of BH mergers events from the four populations.
 On the left side, we show the field (cluster) population weighted by star (cluster) formation history.
 On the right, we further weight the populations by detectability.
 On the left side, we also show the power law model (with an arbitrary normalization) for $q$ from the \textsc{Power Law + Peak} model ($\beta_q=1.3^{+1.6}_{-1.3}$) fits from GWTC-2 \citep{lvc2020catb} with the purple line and shaded purple band.
 Using the \textsc{Broken Power Law} model ($\beta_q=1.4^{+1.7}_{-1.4}$) instead of the \textsc{Power Law + Peak} model gives nearly identical results.

-We find that the mass ratio distribution for the field binaries here agree well with previous results \citep[e.g.,][]{Zevin2020}.
+We find that the mass ratio distribution for the field non-LK mergers here agree well with previous results from isolated binaries \citep[e.g.,][]{Zevin2020}.
 The cluster 1G and 2G distributions are both shaped by binary-mediated dynamical interactions in the cores of dense stellar systems, which will typically exchange lower-mass components of binaries in favor of producing equal mass BBHs \cite[e.g.,][]{1993ApJ...415..631S}.
 Thus, there is a preference for equal mass mergers in the 1G case and for mergers with $q\sim0.5$ in the 2G case, as the heaviest BH in the cluster, typically the remnant of a 1G merger, will be roughly twice the mass of the next heaviest BH.
-Remarkably, we find that the mass ratio distribution for triples is largely flat between roughly 0.3 and 1.0.
-This is particularly true compared to binaries, which means that--given the same initial conditions--the LK mechanism preferentially enhances the merger rate of lower mass ratio systems. \cite{2021arXiv210301963S} demonstrated that octupole-order effects in hierarchical triple evolution cause the merger fraction to increase as the mass ratio of the inner binary is decreased.
+Remarkably, we find that the mass ratio distribution for LK mergers is largely flat between roughly 0.3 and 1.0.
+This is particularly true compared to non-LK mergers, which means that--given the same initial conditions--the LK mechanism preferentially enhances the merger rate of lower mass ratio systems. \cite{2021arXiv210301963S} demonstrated that octupole-order effects in hierarchical triple evolution cause the merger fraction to increase as the mass ratio of the inner binary is decreased.
+We also find that the inner binaries of the LK mergers go through different evolutionary pathways than the non-LK mergers.
+In our sample, only a single LK system experienced a common envelope phase, whereas the majority of the non-LK systems ($77.6\%$) required a common envelope phase in order to merge within a Hubble time \citep[][]{bel16b,demi2016,gm2018,Breivik2020}.
+Just as previous studies have shown, when the inner binary of a triple undergoes a common envelope phase, the LK effect is quenched by GR precession \citep[e.g., ][]{Antonini2012,Rodriguez2018a}.
+On the other hand, the inner binary of LK systems typically evolve only through episodes of stable mass transfer ($94\%$ for LK mergers, compared to $22.4\%$ for non-LK mergers), which tend to produce more extreme mass ratios and larger separations, thus requiring the LK cycles imposed by the tertiary in order to merge within a Hubble time \citep[][]{Toonen2020}.
 As a result, the mass ratio distribution produced through this channel produces low mass ratio mergers compared to the isolated binary channel when using self-consistent initial conditions.
 Furthermore, we find that this mass ratio distribution is the one that most closely tracks the inferred distribution function from GWTC-2 \citep{lvc2020catb}.
 Going from the astrophysical population to the detectable population, many of the same general trends are present, though all the distributions are slightly biased towards equal mass ratios.